Randy Cunneyworth: Miscellaneous

+As a player, Cunneyworth was known to be very physical, quick, and possessed the ability to provide reliable secondary scoring as well as handle defensive assignments.
+A good powerplay performer, he was often called upon to play up on his team's top line.
+He often took on leadership roles, and was considered a genuine and selfless team player.

-In 2010, Randy Cunneyworth was inducted into the Rochester Americans Hall of Fame.
-Cunneyworth received his plaque and was inducted by Amerks Owner and CEO Curt Styres, VP of Hockey Operations Ted Nolan, and Amerks Hall of Famer and Director of Hockey Operations Jody Gage.
+In 2010, Cunneyworth was inducted into the Rochester Americans Hall of Fame.
+Cunneyworth received his plaque and was inducted by Amerks owner and CEO Curt Styres, VP of hockey operations Ted Nolan, and Amerks Hall of Famer and director of hockey operations Jody Gage.

-Cunneyworth was inducted into Rochester New York's Sports Walk of Fame at Frontier Park in 2013.
+Cunneyworth was inducted into Rochester, New York's Sports Walk of Fame at Frontier Park in 2013.